mabrek/mabrek.github.io/_drafts/multivariate-methods.md

 Most methods that were presented here so far are dealing with a single time series (performance metric) at a time.
 Now I'd like to make a quick overview of methods which allow to glance over a whole collection of time series at once.

 Data used here is a result of a load test of an application which consists of several components: http server, messaging server, database.
+That application uses 5 hosts and number of system metrics + application metrics is about 3300 after filtering.
+Think of it as a number of graphs to get through while exploring results of the test.
 The load applied to the http server looks like this (number of identical clients connected and sending requests):

 TODO: jmeter threads graph

-The idea behind the table hill shape of the load is that the upwards slope shows when the system breaks (how it scales), flat top shows how stable (if it didn't break on upwards slope) it is, and the downwards slope shows how it recovers.
+The idea behind the table hill shape of the load is that the upwards slope shows when the system breaks (how it scales), flat top shows how stable it is (if it didn't break on upwards slope), and the downwards slope shows how it recovers.

 The service didn't do very well this time.
 Here is a plot of request rate vs. error rate and latency.